szaumoor/ZS_ShadowdancerOverhaul/README.md

 ## 3. Allow vanilla Shadowdancers to take advantage of Rogue Rebalancing's HLA

 This component allows vanilla Shadowdancers to take advantage of RR's new HLAs, if RR is installed first (crucial).
 RR does not support shadowdancers, and this ensures the new HLAs are provided.
 The overhauled Shadowdancer does not take advantage of RR, this component exists only for the purpose of those that are not interested in the overhaul, just on making the kit "feel included" in RR.

-## 4. Fix bugged Simulacrum effect in BG v.2.6.6 (can't detect traps or hide)

-This fixes a fairly nasty bug that the latest update from the ages of yore for Baldur's Gate (and probably IWDEE, not sure) introduced: simulacrum clones can't use Find Traps of Hide in the Shadows.
-This is already included in the main component and exists only for those that want to fix this without installing the kit overhaul.

 ## Compatibility & Notes